flashashen/flange/README.md

 ```

 the file that contained the config can be found with the src(..) or uri(...) methods.
-The first returns a source that contains the contents, uri, and other information.
+The first returns an object that contains the contents, uri, and other information.
 The latter simple returns the uri of the config/data resource'
 ```
 In [8]: cfg.src('**/my_logger')